artefactual/atom-docs/user-manual/import-export/csv-import.rst

-**In AtoM**, the CSV import function allows user to import data from a spreadsheet, or another database (so long as the export from the database is in CSV format).
-Artefactual has created a number of :ref:`CSV templates <csv-column-mapping>` that can be used to import
+**In AtoM**, the CSV import function allows user to import data from a spreadsheet, or another database (so long as the export from the database is made to conform with the AtoM CSV template format).
+Artefactual has created a number of :ref:`CSV templates <csv-column-mapping>` that can be used to import various different :term:`entity` types.
+AtoM expects the column headers used in the templates and imports that do not conform to this pattern will fail or cause unexpected results.

-For **small data imports** (i.e. CSV files with less than 100 records), CSV files that have been mapped to the sample templates provided (:ref:`below <csv-column-mapping>`) can be imported via the :term:`user interface`.

-For **large data imports** (i.e. CSV files with 100 or more records), the import will need to be performed using the Command-line interface (CLI) - meaning you will need access to your installation environment and some basic familiarity with using the command line.

-**Below are instructions for using the CSV import module in AtoM to:**
+CSV imports peformed via the :term:`user interface` in AtoM are are executed as :term:`jobs <job>` and performed asynchronously in the background to avoid timeouts in the web browser.
+Jobs in AtoM are handled by `Gearman <http://gearman.org>`__, and the status of AtoM jobs can be seen in the :term:`user interface` via the **Manage > Jobs** page.
+For more information,
+see: :ref:`manage-jobs` and :ref:`installation-asynchronous-jobs`.

+To import CSV files, a user must be logged in as an :term:`administrator`.
+For more information on user groups and permissions, see:

+* :ref:`user-roles`
+* :ref:`manage-user-accounts`
+* :ref:`edit-user-permissions`

+In addition to importing new records, AtoM can also attempt to identify matches on existing records and either update them in place, or delete the matches before importing the new records as replacements.
+This functionality will be described in greater detail below, along with other import options.

+**Jump to:**

 * :ref:`csv-before-you-import`
 * :ref:`Map legacy IDs to express hierarchical data <csv-legacy-id-mapping>`